brhoades/blag/content/posts/2026-05-28-principled-cryptids.md

 &nbsp;

 Sharing core principles with leadership is rare.
-Somewhere in the ascension to the C-suite, perhaps on the profitability switchback, important principles are lost.
-While this small shop is good in every other dimension too, those all will change: business, team, product, etc.
+Somewhere in the ascension to the C-suite, perhaps on the profitability switchback, important principles can get lost.
+While this small shop is decent in every other dimension too, those all will change: business, team, product, etc.

 Executive roles don't come with a self-growth feedback loop.
 What you see is what you get.
 Any leftover principles are then magnified and inflicted on the whole company.